 *Safe toxicologist reviewed formula that conforms to ASTM D-4236

-If you want to create a coating on something, you need to use a doming resin.
+If you want to add coating to a surface, use a doming resin.

 They mix thick, like honey, so they will self-level and make an even finish.

-For small projects like jewelry and tumblers, the Resin Obsession crystal doming resin works excellent.
+For small projects like jewelry and tumblers, the Resin Obsession crystal doming resin works excellently.

 *30 to 50-minute open time